sumitsahoo/chart-gen/README.md

 # ChartGen
-Generate charts using OpenAI 3.5 Turbo and Code Interpreter with Assistant API.
+Generate charts using OpenAI 3.5 Turbo and Code Interpreter with Assistants API.

 ## Dependency Installation